Panania

 AreaSearch analysis indicates Panania maintains employment conditions that align with national benchmarks

-Panania has a well-educated workforce with professional services strongly represented.
-The unemployment rate was 4.0% in the past year, with an estimated employment growth of 3.4%.
+Panania has a well-educated workforce with professional services being strongly represented.
+The unemployment rate was 4.0% as of September 2025, which is 0.2% lower than Greater Sydney's rate of 4.2%.
+Employment growth over the past year was estimated at 3.5%.

-Professional & technical services have limited presence, with only 9.0% of employment compared to the regional average of 11.5%.
-The area offers limited local employment opportunities, as shown by the difference between the Census working population and resident population.
-Between September 2024 and September 2025, employment levels increased by 3.4%, while labour force increased by 4.0%, leading to a rise in unemployment rate of 0.5 percentage points.
-In contrast, Greater Sydney had an employment growth of 2.1% and labour force growth of 2.4%, with an unemployment rate increase of 0.2 percentage points.
-State-level data from NSW to November 25 shows employment contracted by 0.03%, losing 2,260 jobs, with the state unemployment rate at 3.9%.
-National unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% expansion over five years and 13.7% over ten years.
-Applying these projections to Panania's employment mix suggests local employment should increase by 6.6% over five years and 13.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes only and does not consider localized population projections.
+Conversely, professional & technical services have limited presence with 9.0% employment compared to the regional average of 11.5%.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment levels increased by 3.5%, while labour force grew by 4.0%, leading to a rise in unemployment rate by 0.5 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with an unemployment rate increase of 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to Panania's employment mix suggests local employment should increase by 6.6% over five years and 13.5% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment